 Once you’ve gotten a glimpse into your competitor’s basic content strategy, you will want to dig around in their search engine marketing practices.
 Here are some key things to look for.

-Most people think competitor research and SEO just has to do with checking backlinks, but first, we want to take a peek into their on-site optimization strategy.
+Most people think competitor research and SEO just has to do with checking Backlinks and Niche Edits (NE), but first, we want to take a peek into their on-site optimization strategy.
 Here, you’re looking for just the basics.

 6. What keywords do they target?